Using DNS over HTTPS with Pi-Hole and Cloudflared

 Cloudflared as a daemon

-To run Cloudflared as a daemon in Linux, you’ll need to download and install the package from the GitHub.
+To run Cloudflared as a daemon in bare metal Linux, you’ll need to download and install the package from the GitHub.
 Make sure you download the correct page for your machine’s architecture.
 This guide will assume you’re installing on Debian or Ubuntu, which means you’ll download cloudflared-linux-amd64.deb

 .
 See the Pi-Hole documentation for installation instructions on other distributions or Raspberry Pi.